Amigoliath/Slidikins-Strenuous-Skyrim/Wabbajack.md

 ### Updating to Skyrim Special Edition 1.6

-> **NOTE:** With the release of Anniversary Edition on November 11th, 2021, the current version of Skyrim Special Edition on Steam does **not** work with SKSE and therefore this list.
-If you've installed that version, please download [FullPatcher.zip](https://www.nexusmods.com/skyrimspecialedition/mods/57618?tab=files), unzip it anywhere, and run **Patcher.exe** to downgrade to a usable version.
-> Once downgraded, make sure to set the game to only update when launched so that it does not update again by mistake.

 This list uses the following Creations, all of which are freely available with Special Edition Version 1.6:
 - [Survival Mode](https://en.uesp.net/wiki/Skyrim:Survival_Mode)
 - [Rare Curios](https://en.uesp.net/wiki/Skyrim:Rare_Curios)